phalcon-orphanage/docs/en/validation.md

 }
 ```

 You can pass a `message` parameter to change/translate the default message in each validator.
-You can also use the placeholde `:field` in the message to be replaced by the label of the field:
+You can also use the placeholder `:field` in the message to be replaced by the label of the field:

 ```php
 <?php